Catfishing for Convictions: Florida Police Bend Entrapment Rules?

 We followed up with the 30 respondents who wanted to convict:

-“Would it change your mind to know Mr. Hill had gone onto a site where there shouldn’t have been any underage people at all; that it was an adult’s only site; that Mr. Hill answered a post which was presumed to have been put there by an adult (18-year-old); that there was never any intent to seek out a 15 year-old?
-Would it also affect your decision to know Mr. Hill had no prior criminal history during his extensive life?
-And, most importantly, Mr. Hill NEVER communicated with a 15 year-old, it was always the adult law enforcement officer – there was never a real crime – and it amounts to nothing more than a thought crime created by a government agent.
-Would you still want to convict him?”
+“Would it change your mind to know this individual had gone onto a site where there shouldn’t have been any underage people at all; that it was an adult’s only site; that this individual answered a posting which was presumed to have been put there by an adult; that there was never any intent to seek out a 15-year-old?
+Would it also affect your decision to know this individual had no criminal history during their extensive life?
+And, most importantly, they never actually communicated with a 15-year-old, it was always the adult law enforcement officer – there was never a real crime – and it amounts to nothing more than a thought crime created by a government agent.
+Would you still want to convict this person?”

 Fifteen of the thirty changed their mind but that still left 15 thinking it is okay for the government to entrap an individual as long as it is based upon a made-up sex crime.